georgebrata/eauto-shop/README.md

 7. As a user, I want to compare 2 electric cars (either from My Favorites, either from the whole car list)
 8. As a user, I want to deelete all my local data (from my local browser's local storage)
 9. As a user, I wannt to bee ablee to browse the app in multiple languages
-10. As a usr, I want to be able to suggest a car
+10. As a user, I want to be able to suggest a car (later reviewed by a human)
-11.

 ## Constraints
 - Work offline